Dairy – Why Animal Products Harm

 Every hour is cocktail hour!

 In a typical glass of milk or bite of cheese, there are over 30 hormones and growth factors, including: IGF-1, oestrogen, progesterone, adrenal, pituitary, hypothalamic and other hormones.
 Add to that the fact that, in the UK, two-thirds of milk is taken from pregnant cows, with the rest coming from animals who have recently given birth, levels may be sky-high.

 IGF wot not?

 IGF-1 stands for insulin-like growth factor 1.
 It is a growth hormone that controls growth and development in both cattle and people but each species has very different rates of growth.
-It is thought that compounds in cow’s milk also make us produce more of our own IGF-1.
+It is thought that compounds in cow’s milk (and meat) also make us produce more of our own IGF-1.
 Even small increases in our levels of IGF-1 increase the risk of several common cancers, including breast, prostate, lung and colon.

 Pus in milk

 Another undesirable component of milk is pus!
 Milk containing up to 400 million pus (somatic) cells per litre is legally allowed to be sold for human consumption.
 Why so much?
 Because modern, intensive dairy farming ensures that 30 per cent of British dairy cows have mastitis – a painful infection of the udders – at any given time.
 Pus is a product of the cow’s almost constant fight against bacterial infection (made up of white blood cells, bacteria and dead udder tissue cells) and some of it finds its way into her milk.